Who is in scope?

 - EU distributors of articles and other actors who place articles on the market.

-Retailers and other supply chain actors supplying articles directly to consumers are not obligated to submit information to European Chemicals Agency (ECHA).
-There is still contention about the ability of non-EU manufacturers appointing some kind of legal representative in the EU to cover the responsibilities of the importers.
+- However, retailers and other supply chain actors supplying articles directly to consumers are not obligated to submit information to European Chemicals Agency (ECHA), unless they are also the producer or importer.

 What substances are in scope?
 How often will the substance list change?